Young professionals: Top 5 career saboteurs & their antidote

 Ambitions are a great thing - they are drivers that motivate us and goals to strive for.
-It gets tricky, however, if our expectations are not met.
+It gets tricky, however, if our expectations aren’t met.

-The Office for National Statistics attested that in 2013, 47% of graduates were in non-graduate jobs, raising the question - how easy is it these days to get into the career path that you were aiming for?
-Also a real pay squeeze means that many graduates earn much less than expected, not to mention the fact that many of them have a really hard time to find a job in the first place.
+The Office for National Statistics (ONS) reported that in 2017, 37% of graduates were in non-graduate jobs, raising the question - how easy is it these days to get into the career path that you were aiming for?
+And a real pay squeeze means that many graduates earn much less than expected, not to mention the fact that many of them have a really hard time to find the job in the first place.
 According to a study by the graduate recruitment website Totaljobs.com a quarter of all graduates are still looking after a whole year of job search.

-All too often the initial enthusiasm of young professionals is battered by a competitive job market or by a first work experience that consumes all of their time and energy but clearly is not their dream job.
+All too often the initial enthusiasm of young professionals is battered by a competitive job market, or by their first working environment experience that consumes all of their time and energy, but isn’t their dream job.

-The critical outcome is often a wave of self-doubt and/or the crushing feeling that they don't know what they are doing with their lives.
-A negative spiral that can easily lead to what nowadays is referred to as a quarter-life crisis.
+The critical outcome is often a wave of self-doubt and/or the crushing feeling that they are unsure of what they’re doing with their lives.
+A negative spiral that can easily lead to what nowadays is referred to as a ‘quarter-life crisis’.

 Let's have a look at the most pressing negative voices that young professionals have to deal with in their early career:

 Rejection or brutal silence after unsuccessful applications are not easy to cope with.
 They enforce what could be called a “universal saboteur”.
 Almost all of us know this voice that doubts if we are good, strong, talkative, friendly, etc. enough.
 And let me assure you, you are enough, don't buy into this.
 Self-awareness is good, talking yourself down doesn't help!

 You are too... young